 30539: “Oesophagectomy by any approach, involving gastric reconstruction by abdominal mobilisation, and thoracotomy/thorocosopy and anastomosis in the neck or chest- conjoint surgery- principle surgeon (Anaes.)
 (Assist.)”

 the fee structure should incentivise the use of two surgeons (a principle and co-surgeon) and assistants.
-The co-surgeon fee should attract 75 percent of the principle surgeon’s fee, and the assistants should each attract 20 percent of the principle surgeon’s fee.
+The co-surgeon fee should attract 75 percent of the principle surgeon’s fee.

 Rationale: